 Let us move on to the next point; breathing exercises to improve singing.

 Breath through Diaphragm:

-The way you breathe affects your voice, determining if you can hit the right notes.
+The second part of how to start your singing journey depends on the way your breathe affects your voice, determining if you can hit the right notes.
 Since our childhood, we have been taught to pull our stomach in as we inhale.
 But, when it comes to singing, you need to let your stomach expand as you inhale and contract while exhaling.